albertofinardi/TwitterPy/README.md

 | ```export_json_backup``` | data_backup | String | Name of json backup file (without extension). |

 Use ```python3 main.py``` in your console (python3 needed).
 If python not installed, see [here](https://phoenixnap.com/kb/how-to-install-python-3-windows).
+To see the program status, look at the terminal output.